-Incumbents are trained on College policies and resources; however, the day-to-day activities of the position require that the incumbent probe deeply into student issues and concerns (often uncovering personal issues/challenges) so that (a) students feel heard and (b) students are coached into developing solutions aligned with their goals.
+Incumbents are trained on College policies and resources; however, the day-to-day activities of the position require that the incumbent probe deeply into student issues and concerns (often uncovering personal issues/challenges) so that (a) students feel heard and (b) students are advised into developing solutions aligned with their goals.
 This requires an art of listening, probing (towards comprehensive information gathering), and adapting, as all student situations are a unique combination of issues and aspirations.
 All of this work is done with minimal/no supervision, making the incumbents' role in enabling and retaining students significant.
+Expectations for providing learning skills and strategies support are established upon hire; incumbent is expected to observe and assess student progress with an understanding of the complex factors that affect learning and success.